 Isla de Mujeres is located a short distance (boat ride) from Cancun.
 Around 15 minutes, and it’s a beautiful island to spend the day, or even half a day at.

-It’s surrounded by beautiful beaches and waters and it makes a good spot for snorkelling.
+It’s surrounded by beautiful beaches and crystal clear waters and it makes a good spot for snorkelling.

 You can get there yourself via boat and you can go from Cancun hotel zone and Cancun downtown.

 For ferries from Cancun Downtown:

 “The Gran Puerto Cancun (Ultramar) ferry dock is located in Puerto Juarez, a few minutes from downtown Cancun.
 The boats leave every half hour from 5:00 am until 9:30 pm and every hour after that.”
 (Isla-mujeres.net)